Showing Posts From

 What if I don't want to be resurrected?

-I've recently been impressed to study the teachings and biography of the First Presidency.
-My respect, love, and feelings for these men grow deeper with every chapter.
-It has been a powerful, revelatory experience.
-I also learned more about doctrine and Church history.
-For example, Pres.
-Nelson's biography relates how Pres.
-Nelson's grandfather received a visitation from his late father from beyond the veil and recorded the interview.
+I've recently been impressed to study the teachings and biographies of the First Presidency.
+My respect, love, and admiration for these men grow deeper with every chapter.
+It has been a powerful, revelatory experience, and I've also learned more about doctrine and Church history.
+For example, President Nelson's biography relates how his grandfather received a visitation from his late father from beyond the veil and recorded the interview.

 30 years and I'm just now learning this?

 I have a confession to make.
-Most people don't know this about me, but I sometimes, even often, get bored at Church and zone out.
+Most people don't know this about me, but I sometimes—even often—get bored at church and zone out.
 Shocker, I know.
-But it's just not often that we learn something new about the core of the Gospel, right?
-Don't get me wrong, the principles of the Gospel never stop being interesting and wonderful, but sometime after the 40th lesson on a subject, it...
+But it's not often that we learn something new about the core of the Gospel, right?
+Don't get me wrong, the principles of the Gospel never stop being interesting and wonderful, but sometime after the 40th lesson on a subject, it starts to feel just a little stale.
+That's why I get really excited when I do learn something new about the principles of the Gospel.

 Thou shalt make his soul an offering for sin